PFENet++: Boosting Few-shot Semantic Segmentation with the Noise-filtered Context-aware Prior Mask: Experiments

 \subsection{Ablation Study}

 In this section, extensive experiments are presented to inspect the effectiveness of our two major contributions: Context-Aware Prior Mask (CAPM) and Noise Suppression Module (NSM).
 Experiments are conducted on PASCAL-5$^i$ with ResNet-50 backbone without specification.
 The different visual effects brought by the proposed CAPM and NSM are presented in Fig.~\ref{fig:visual_compare_prior}.
+All compared models in this section are re-trained for fair comparisons.

 \pamiparagraph{Noisy support features are the evils.} NSM aims at alleviating the adverse effects brought by noisy support features during the prior mask generation process.
 Even the regional matching is not adopted in PFENet, the noisy support features still cause undesired high correlation responses with the query features on the prior mask.
 By applying NSM, it brings considerable improvement to the vanilla PFENet in Table~\ref{tab:ablation_study}.